Scarcity

-British economist Lionel Robbins is famous for his definition of economics which uses scarcity:

-"Economics is the science which studies human behaviour as a relationship between ends and scarce means which have alternative uses."
+British economist Lionel Robbins is famous for his definition of economics which uses scarcity: "Economics is the science which studies human behaviour as a relationship between ends and scarce means which have alternative uses."
 Economic theory views absolute and relative scarcity as distinct concepts and is "quick in emphasizing that it is relative scarcity that defines economics."
 Current economic theory is derived in large part from the concept of relative scarcity which "states that goods are scarce because there are not enough resources to produce all the goods that people want to consume".

 Concept

-Economic scarcity as defined by Samuelson in Economics, a "canonical textbook" of mainstream economic thought "... refers to the basic fact of life that there exists only a finite amount of human and nonhuman resources which the best technical knowledge is capable of using to produce only limited maximum amounts of each economic good ... (outlined in the production possibility curve (PPC))."
-If the conditions of scarcity didn't exist and an "infinite amount of every good could be produced or human wants fully satisfied ... there would be no economic goods, i.e. goods that are relatively scarce..."
+Economic scarcity as defined by Samuelson in Economics, a "canonical textbook" of mainstream economic thought "refers to the basic fact of life that there exists only a finite amount of human and nonhuman resources which the best technical knowledge is capable of using to produce only limited maximum amounts of each economic good ... (outlined in the production possibility curve (PPC))."
+If the conditions of scarcity did not exist and an "infinite amount of every good could be produced or human wants fully satisfied ... there would be no economic goods, i.e. goods that are relatively scarce..."

 This economic scarcity is not solely due to resource limits, but a consequence of human activity or social provisioning.
 There are two types of scarcity, relative and absolute scarcity.

-Malthus and Absolute Scarcity
+Malthus and absolute scarcity

-Thomas Robert Malthus laid the "...theoretical foundation of the conventional wisdom that has dominated the debate, both scientifically and ideologically, on global hunger and famines for almost two centuries.
+Thomas Robert Malthus laid "the theoretical foundation of the conventional wisdom that has dominated the debate, both scientifically and ideologically, on global hunger and famines for almost two centuries."
 In his 1798 book An Essay on the Principle of Population, Malthus observed that an increase in a nation's food production improved the well-being of the populace, but the improvement was temporary because it led to population growth, which in turn restored the original per capita production level.
 In other words, humans had a propensity to utilize abundance for population growth rather than for maintaining a high standard of living, a view that has become known as the "Malthusian trap" or the "Malthusian spectre".
 Populations had a tendency to grow until the lower class suffered hardship, want and greater susceptibility to famine and disease, a view that is sometimes referred to as a Malthusian catastrophe.
 Malthus wrote in opposition to the popular view in 18th-century Europe that saw society as improving and in principle as perfectible.

 Malthusianism is the idea that population growth is potentially exponential while the growth of the food supply or other resources is linear, which eventually reduces living standards to the point of triggering a population die off.
-It derives from the political and economic thought of the Malthus, as laid out in his 1798 writings, An Essay on the Principle of Population.
+It derives from the political and economic thought of Malthus, as laid out in his 1798 writings, An Essay on the Principle of Population.
 Malthus believed there were two types of ever-present "checks" that are continuously at work, limiting population growth based on food supply at any given time: